-Cartersville, GA: Starting this month, Advocates for Children is launching a brand new program, called RISE, that expands the organization’s capacity to assist youth ages 18-24.
-The purpose of this service is to assist young people who do not have a permanent home obtain and maintain housing, become self-sufficient, and grow into independent and successful adults.
+RISE Youth Independent Housing expanded Advocates’ capacity to assist young adults.
+The purpose of this program is to assist young people who do not have a permanent home obtain and maintain housing, become self-sufficient, and grow into independent and successful adults.
 This program will help homeless youth in six of the eleven counties that Advocates for Children serves across northwest Georgia.

 The term RISE comes from four core words: Resilience, Independence, Success, and Empowerment.
-“This term represents our hope for these young adults—that they will gain the Resilience, to be able to quickly come back and recover from hard circumstances, the Independence, to be able to care for themselves without future assistance, the Success, to be able to accomplish anything they set their minds to, and the Empowerment, to feel confident in their ability to take control of their own futures.” – Markeisha Brown, RISE Case Manager.
+“This term represents our hope for these young adults—that they will gain the Resilience, to be able to quickly come back and recover from hard circumstances, the Independence to be able to care for themselves without future assistance, the Success to be able to accomplish anything they set their minds to, and the Empowerment to feel confident in their ability to take control of their own futures.” – RISE Case Manager.

 For more information on eligibility requirements, referrals, and enrollment, contact us at RISEIntake@advochild.org.

 Cartersville, GA 30120